pdsmart/MZ80A_RFS/README.md

 ## Rom Filing System

 The Rom Filing System is a hardware and software upgrade for the Sharp MZ80A.
-The hardware replaces the Monitor ROM and User ROM's on the motherboard by a daughter card with lifer sockets where 2x512Kbyte Flash RAM's are sited.
+The hardware replaces the Monitor and User ROM's on the motherboard by a daughter card with lifter sockets where 2x512Kbyte Flash RAM's are sited.
-One of the Flash RAM's is paged into the Monitor ROM socket and the other into the User ROM's socket.
+One of the Flash RAM's is paged into the Monitor ROM socket and the other into the User ROM socket.
 The first 32Kbytes (8 slots x 4K) of the Monitor Flash RAM and the first 24Kybtes (12 slots of 2K) of the User Flash RAM is dedicated to paged ROMs with the remainder being used to store Sharp MZF format binary images compacted within 256byte sectors. (*NB.
 This may change to 128 byte sectors as the original reason for choosing 256 byte sectors no longer exists*).

 ### RFS Hardware

-It is quite easy to make upgrades for older tech these days by using one of the plethora of microcontrollers such as the Raspberry Pi.
-I did consider using one as a ROM emulator but then the goal of this project and the other
-Sharp MZ80A upgrades, excepting the Transzputer, was to use old tech and keep the machine original.
-Thus the hardware uses discrete components such as the 74 series and Flash RAMS.
+It is quite easy to make upgrades for older tech these days by using one of the plethora of ready made development boards such as the Raspberry Pi or standalone microcontrollers such as the STM32 series.
+I did consider using an STM32F series microcontroller as a ROM emulator as they have the price, performance and packaging advantages but then the goal of this project and the goals of the other Sharp MZ80A upgrades (excluding the Tranzputer) was to use old tech and keep the machine original.
+Unlike a commercial project where part choice to provide the required functionality is imperative to keep costs low, with this project the focus is on the learning journey using parts such as the 74 series which were available at the time of the Sharp, excepting of course the larger Flash RAM and Static RAMs which came a few years later but necessary for the functionality.

 ![image](../images/MZ80A_RFS_v2_0-2.png)

 Version 2 of the hardware builds on the experiences learnt making version 1.
-It adds a coded latch (a programmable number of reads required in the 0xEFF8-0xEFFF region) in order to enable the control registers and I/O otherwise both read and write access is to the memory.
+It adds a coded latch (a programmable number of reads required in the 0xEFF8-0xEFFF region) in order to enable access to the control registers and I/O otherwise both read and write access is performed on memory.
 It also adds two additional (optional) memories for increased storage and RAM.
 The additional two devices can be both Flash RAM or 1 Flash RAM and 1 Static RAM.
 The Static RAM is to increase the capability of CP/M, such as number of SD drives available and the memory available to TPA applications.

 The schematic has been split into two distinct functions, Memory and Control logic.
 Above is the new Memory schematic which retains the single 512K Flash RAM which replaces the Monitor ROM, write access is not possible as the underlying